JuliaManifolds/Manifolds.jl/docs/src/manifolds/hyperbolic.md

 # Hyperbolic space

-The hyperbolic space can be represented in three different ways.
+The hyperbolic space can be represented in three different models.

+* [Hyperboloid](@ref hyperboloid_model) which is the default model, i.e. is used when using arbitrary array types for points and tangent vectors
+* [Poincaré ball](@ref poincare_ball) with separate types for points and tangent vectors and a [visualization](@ref poincare_ball_plot) for the two-dimensional case
+* [Poincaré half space](@ref poincare_halfspace) with separate types for points and tangent vectors and a [visualization](@ref poincare_half_plane_plot) for the two-dimensional cae.

 In the following the common functions are collected.
-Then, specific methods for each of the representations, especially conversions between those.

-A function in this general section uses vectors interpreted as if in the [hyperboloid model](@ref), and other representations usually just convert to this representation to use these general functions.
+A function in this general section uses vectors interpreted as if in the [hyperboloid model](@ref hyperboloid_model), and other representations usually just convert to this representation to use these general functions.

 ```@autodocs